 Being a teenager is hard.
 Especially when hormones play their part in wreaking havoc on the teenage body and brain.

 A guide for parents and carers from the Charlie Waller Trust.
+A free webinar on ‘Supporting young people experiencing thoughts of suicide’ is also available in the free webinars section of the site.

 Self-harm is very common in young people but it can leave families confused, anxious and feeling like there’s nowhere to turn.